OfekiAlm/WhatsApp-AI-Chatbot/readme.md

     node bot.js
     ```
 8. **Setting a phone number For testing purposes(OPTIONAL):**
-This phone number will act as chatGPT reciever of messages and will respond to each message sent to this phone number via Whatsapp.
+This phone number will act as chatGPT reciever of messages and will reply to each message sent to this phone number via Whatsapp.
     ```
     PHONE_NUMBER_TO_CONTACT = your_number
     ```